-to a low carbon economy.
+Lastly, another measure that has been suggested by some research is a type of climate capital buffer, designed to reflect the structural changes as a result of orderly or disorderly transitions to a low carbon economy.
 This buffer could be linked to a carbon-intensive credit-to-GDP ratio and would decrease as banks reduce their carbon-intensive exposures.
-86 However, if the carbon-intensive credit-to-GDP ratio exceeds a certain threshold, the buffer could be increased.
+However, if the carbon-intensive credit-to-GDP ratio exceeds a certain threshold, the buffer could be increased.
 The premise of this buffer is that a disorderly transition would result in greater financial stress and potential losses to the financial system, and therefore, require a larger capital buffer.